-"You shouldn't, dear Konucha.
+"You should not, dear Konucha.
 I am not hungry yet and there is nothing else I need," he said and looked at her with hope.
-"Could you just show me the island and tell me a little about yourself?"
+"May be you will just show me the island and tell me a little about yourself?"

 "Oh, of course!"
-Konucha cheered up and, having taken him by his fin, led him out of the cave.
+Konucha cheered up and, having taken him by his fin, led him out of the cavern.

-They swam by dolphin Chio and napoleon wrasse Konty, then between Jocha and Bocha.
+They swam by dolphin Chio and napoleon Konty, then between Jocha and Bocha.

 "Hi, brothers!"
-Konucha greeted Jocha and Bocha as they swam past them.
+Konucha greeted Jocha and Bocha as they swam past.

-They headed slowly along the underwater slope of the island while the brothers stared at them in awe, not believing what their eyes were seeing and what they'd just heard.
+The couple swam slowly along the underwater slope of the island while the brothers stared at them in awe, not believing what they were seeing.

 "Brother," Bocha spoke out finally in a trembling voice, "bite my tail.
 It can't be!
 Our Konucha called us brothers instead of loafers.
-And, she hasn't grumbled for the whole minute..."
+And, she hasn't grumbled for the whole minute yet..."

 "Everything's clear, Bocha!"
 Jocha replied to him somewhat solemnly.
-"It's Neptune, who was tired of seeing our suffering that sent dear Bizuka to help us."
+"It's Neptune, who was tired of seeing our travails and sent dear Bizuka to help us."